philschanely/course-ux/src/pages/activities/project-2.md

 2. User searches, filters, and sorts as needed until she finds a print in the list that interests her.
 3. User taps to view details about the print.
 4. After deciding she'd like to buy it she taps an option to add it to her cart.
-5. As this is the only item she wants she finds she chooses to check out.
+5. As this is the only item she wants she chooses to check out.
-6. In the checkout process she sees the item(s) in her cart and confirms the order is correct.
+6. In the checkout process she sees the item in her cart and confirms the order is correct.
 7. Next she enters her shipping address and chooses a shipping option.
 8. Then she enters her method of payment and completes the purchase.
 9. Finally she sees a confirmation screen reflecting that her order has been placed and lists the expected delivery dates.
-She can then return to browse the product list or change her order.
+She sees options allowing her to return to browse the product list or change her order.

 First sketch the diagram on paper in order to plan and refine the steps.
-Then transfer to digital form to tidy up and export as a PDF.
+Then transfer to digital form to tidy up.

-Submit your diagram and updated purpose and features using the corresponding submission in Moodle.
+Submit your diagram along with updated purpose and features list in a single a PDF file.

 </Subpage>
 <Subpage slug="d">